 scheduled to join the battalion at a

 During the Battle of the Pockets, Jack somehow ended up in "no man's land" and was wounded.
 He could not make it back to the American lines.
 Owen Sandmire, John Hopple of B Company, and two other members of the battalion crawled out to him with a stretcher.
-Hopple and the other men were hit by enemy fire.
-Since there were drivers, Sandy drove them down to Mariveles and back up the East Coast of Bataan to the hospital.
+Hopple and the other men were hit by enemy fire during the rescue.
+Since there were no drivers, Sandmire drove them down to Mariveles and back up the East Coast of Bataan to the hospital.
 By the time he got there, all three were dead.

 Sometime during the Battle of the Philippines,

 Jack appears to have been made a member of 1st